jmschrei/pomegranate/docs/naivebayes.md

 Naive Bayes Classifiers
 =======================

 The Naive Bayes classifier is a simple probabilistic classification model based on Bayes Theorem.
-It is a simple and fast classification model.
-Since Naive Bayes classifiers simply classifies sets of data by which class has the highest conditional probability, Naive Bayes classifiers can use any distribution or model which has a probabilistic interpretation of the data as one of its components.
+Since Naive Bayes classifiers classifies sets of data by which class has the highest conditional probability, Naive Bayes classifiers can use any distribution or model which has a probabilistic interpretation of the data as one of its components.
 Basically if it can output a log probability, then it can be used in Naive Bayes.

 An IPython notebook example demonstrating a Naive Bayes classifier using multivariate distributions can be [found here](https://github.com/jmschrei/pomegranate/blob/master/examples/naivebayes_multivariate_male_female.ipynb).